gabe-kai/EarthRing/docs/07-streaming-system.md

 - `radius_meters`: longitudinal range server should cover (converted to chunk IDs server-side).
 - `width_meters`: width slice to include zones/procedural objects (future use).
 - `include_chunks` / `include_zones`: opt into whichever streams the client supports.
+  - **Note**: Zones are embedded within chunk data, so `include_zones` is primarily for legacy compatibility.
+Zones are automatically included when chunks are streamed.

 #### Acknowledgement